Guna Yala

 Guna Yala, also known as Kuna Yala or by its former name San Blas, is a comarca indígena (indigenous province) in northeast Panama.
 Guna Yala is home to the indigenous people known as the Gunas.
 Its capital is Gaigirgordub.
-It is bounded on the north by the Caribbean Sea, on the south by the Darién Province and Emberá-Wounaan, on the east by Colombia, and on the west by the province of Colón.
+It is bounded on the north by the Caribbean Sea, on the south by the Darién Province, Emberá-Wounaan, and Panamá Province, on the east by Colombia, and on the west by the province of Colón.

 32,016 people lived here in 2023, with over 95% of them being indigenous peoples.

 Etymology

 Guna Yala in Guna means "Land Guna" or "Guna Mountain".
 The area was formerly known as San Blas, and later as Kuna Yala, but the name was changed in October 2011 to "Guna Yala" when the Government of Panama recognized the claim of the people that "Guna" was a closer representation of the name.